mrazomej/AutoEncoderToolkit.jl/docs/src/index.md

 ## Design

-The idea behind `AutoEncode.jl` is to take advantage of Julia's multiple dispatch to provide a simple and flexible interface for training and using different types of autoencoders.
+The idea behind `AutoEncoderToolkit.jl` is to take advantage of Julia's multiple dispatch to provide a simple and flexible interface for training and using different types of autoencoders.
 The package is designed to be modular and allow the user to easily define and test custom encoder and decoder architectures.
-Moreover, when it comes to variational autoencoders, `AutoEncode.jl` takes a probabilistic perspective, where the type of encoders and decoders defines (via multiple dispatch) the corresponding distribution used within the corresponding loss function.
+Moreover, when it comes to variational autoencoders, `AutoEncoderToolkit.jl` takes a probabilistic perspective, where the type of encoders and decoders defines (via multiple dispatch) the corresponding distribution used within the corresponding loss function.